siddharthskulkarni/siddharthskulkarni.github.io/src/essays/regression.md

 <span class="invisible absolute" id="note-2"></span>
 [2] $X^tX$ are special kinds of matrices called [symmetric positive definite (SPD)](https://en.wikipedia.org/wiki/Definite_matrix#Definitions).
 Inverting SPD matrices is more generally connected with optimization problems.

+<span class="invisible absolute" id="note-3"></span>
+[3] This is what's called OLS (Ordinary Least Squares).
+It's a mathematical method to find the approximation of a point in a subspace; it works so long as the explanatory variables $\mathbf{x}$ are linearly independent.
+Otherwise, there can be infinitely many best approximations.

+The additional assumptions in _OLS regression_ guarantee that the estimators $\hat{\beta}$ are the [_Best Linear Unbiased Estimators (BLUE)_](https://en.wikipedia.org/wiki/Gauss%E2%80%93Markov_theorem).
+By further assuming a conditional Normal model, we can make confidence intervals.

 &nbsp;